-Living in Minesing, Ontario with her husband and two children.
+Born and raised on Manitoulin Island.
+Currently living in in Minesing, Ontario with her husband and two children.

 LL.B.
 University of Toronto Faculty of Law, 1996, HBSW., Laurentian University

-- Chair of the National Secretariat on Hate and Racism Canada (2003-2006)
+- Chair of the National Secretariat Against Hate and Racism in Canada (2003-2006);

-Honours and Awards
+Honours / Awards

 - Indspire Award for Law & Justice (2019);